On your home computer it can become a chore having to enter your Windows password every time. Especially if you’re the only user of the PC.

 With a local account you can remove the Windows password completely.
 That’s very easy to do.

 But with a Microsoft account, you don’t actually remove it, instead you set the computer to automatically log you in.
+How To Switch From A Microsoft Account To A Local Account.

 I’ll show you how to remove the Windows password from both types of account.

-How To Remove A Local Account Password.
+How to Remove a Local Account Password

 If you’re using a local account then you can indeed remove the Windows password completely.
 One of the advantages of using a local account is that you don’t need to have a password at all.